 - To create, replace or substitute for anthologies, compilations or collective works.

 - Substitute for the purchase of works in original formats.

-An alternative to copying Internet content to Moodle is to links from a course page on Moodle to that content.
+An alternative to copying Internet content to Canvas is to links from a course page on Canvas to that content.
 In addition, instructors are reminded to consider these options:

 - In-class presentations.